Cyberbullier/Competitive-OW-Optimization/README.md

 Save the following screenshot and upload the image where prompted on the homepage
 ![demo screenshot](https://i.imgur.com/YNuQTUq.jpg)

 ## Future Plans?
-- [ ] Add support for newer champions (eg. Ashe, Doomfist, Echo, etc...)
+- [ ] demp currently only supports champions pre sombra release(inclusive).
+Add support for newer champions(echo, ashe, doom,hammond, orisa, moira,brig,baptiste)

 - [ ] I plan on introducing heuristics of different states of the game ie, different maps.
 A bit ambitious, but I eventually want to get to a point where I'm able to interact with Blizzard's API to scrape concurrent win rates for each ELO, processing both unstructured and structured data.